RhBud/ConceptEntityProject/README.md

 - Miniconda: Jupyter notebook environment

-The Analysis is stored in the notebooks folder in order notebook0_load_mongo.ipynb -> basic code from other work to load MRCONSO table into the mongo service database for use notebook1_eda_annotate.ipynb -> Just a quick look at the codes.
-I outline my strategy and perform the manual annotation for the project notebook2_default_model.ipynb -> Define/justify labeling approach and rules, and evaluation metrics.
+The Analysis is stored in the notebooks folder in order:

+notebook0_load_mongo.ipynb -> basic code from other work to load MRCONSO table into the mongo service database for use

+notebook1_eda_annotate.ipynb -> Just a quick look at the codes.
+I outline my strategy and perform the manual annotation for the project

+notebook2_default_model.ipynb -> Define/justify labeling approach and rules, and evaluation metrics.
 Run and evaluate the model with OpenAPI gpt-4-turbo.
-Not good performance notebook3_improve_model_best_iteration.ipynb -> Review results from default model and refine prompt and LLM strategy
+Not good performance

+notebook3_improve_model_best_iteration.ipynb -> Review results from default model and refine prompt and LLM strategy
 - One term at a time
 - Add a reviewer model to force only a few additional negatives (dont code)